department-of-veterans-affairs/vagov-content/pages/pension/veterans-pension-rates.md

 ## What's a transfer penalty?

-A transfer penalty is a period of time when you aren't eligibile for a Veterans Pension.
-This temporary loss of pension benefits happens only if you transfer assets that make your net worth greater than the VA net worth limit for a Veterans Pension.
+A transfer penalty is a period of time when a Veteran isn't eligible for pension benefits because of the way they transferred assets.
+We'll apply this penalty only if you transfer assets in the 3 years before you apply for a Veterans Pension—and the transfer lowers your net worth and allows you to qualify for pension benefits.
 The current penalty period rate is $2,230.
 This dollar amount is used to determine the transfer penalty.

 ## Find your Maximum Annual Pension Rate (MAPR) amount